The Equity Price of Trust: OpenAI paid 17.5% for what you already own

 If the 17.5 percent number landed, the waitlist is open and demos are running this month.

-*With thanks to Usman Sheikh, whose Frame Break piece “Attention is All You Need” put the channel and harness lens on the table today
+With thanks to Usman Sheikh, whose Frame Break piece “Attention is All You Need” put the channel-and-harness lens on the table this week.